 It all started with 10 FEMINIST T-shirts that Nicole printed for herself and some friends for Women’s Day when she suddenly realised that there was a great opportunity to make a real change with something as simple as a T-Shirt through the power of the collective.
 She decided to create the apparel brand T-Shirts For Change, donating R100 from every item sold to charity.
 She is hoping to grow this social initiative and take on animal shelters as well as charities that help refugees in the near future – in light of the recent refugee crisis worldwide.

-We at Localism have embraced this cause and invite you to grab your local girl gang and contribute to T-Shirts For Change this festive season to challenge stigmas and stereotypes around women while giving back to your community.
+We at Localism have embraced this cause and invite you to grab your local girl gang and contribute to T-Shirts For Change to challenge stigmas and stereotypes around women while giving back to your community.
 Female Empowerment should no longer be taboo.
 Join T-Shirts for Change to turn fashion into a transformation movement.
 Read more about Nicole and her unique social project in the Q&A below:

 What does “feminism” mean to you?

 Feminism is often an unnecessarily complicated and controversial topic but at the end of it all its simply about equal rights regardless of gender.

 How does T-Shirts for Change provide a new model for ‘giving’?